RetroDECK/ES-DE/CONTRIBUTING.md

 * Virtual (on-screen) keyboard
 * Support for the Raspberry Pi 4 (Raspberry Pi OS)
 * Add GLM library dependency for matrix and vector operations, decommission the built-in functions
-* Add to more Linux repositories, BSD ports collections etc.
-* Flatpak and Snap releases on Linux
+* AppImage release on Linux

 #### v1.3